-- Several scholarships are available for apprentices.
-Sources include Red Deer College, the Federal Government, and the Provincial Government - Most apprentices are eligible for employment insurance (EI) while attending technical training. - Based on need, financial assistance may be available to apprentices while attending training through Alberta Works - Apprenticeship Grant.
+- There are approximately 165 annual awards of \$1000 each for apprentice ship and occupational training pro grams. - Most apprentices are eligible for employment insurance (EI) while attending technical training. - Based on need, financial assistance may be available to apprentices while attending technical training.